hpcloud-mon/monasca-ci/jjb/README.md

 *system* - Includes jobs that build and test the entire Monasca System.
 These jobs are triggered by the various build jobs.

+# Known issues
+- Projects hosted in gerrit have no branches and so the only way to test changesets is full integration with gerrit, ie a user with ssh access.
+  This effectively makes it unusable for an immutable system like this.